 - Periodically monitor serum creatinine and potassium levels for the development of increased creatinine or changes in potassium when ACE inhibitors, ARB, or diuretics are used.
 (Level of evidence: B)

-- Patients should be referred for evaluation for renal replacement treatment if they have an estimated GFR<30 mL/min/1.73 m2.
+- Patients should be referred for evaluation by a nephrologist if they have an estimated GFR<30 mL/min/1.73 m2.
 (Level of evidence: A)

 - Promptly refer to a physician experienced in the care of kidney disease for uncertainty about the etiology of kidney disease, difficult management issues, and rapidly progressing kidney disease.
-(Level of evidence: B)
+(Level of evidence: A)

 American Association of Clinical Endocrinologists & American College of Endocrinology (2015):